FabLabUChile/fabuchile-face-shield/README.md

 - Infill density: 30%
 - Speed: 60 mm/s infill, 30 mm/s walls.

 You can also print two or more headbands stacked up, depending on the reliability of your printer.
+We have tested the stacked printings with 0.2mm separation in Z between each headband.

 <img src="/images/v5_4stacked_cura.png" alt="v5stacked"
 	title="v5stacked" width="800" />